xyjbaal/FPCC/README.md

 ### Others
 The program is not very beautiful.
-If you have any questions, please feel free to contact me at the address below. baalxyj@gmail.com
+If you have any questions or advice, please feel free to contact me at the address below. baalxyj@gmail.com